National Museum of Natural History, France: Location and branches

-The museum comprises fourteen sites throughout France with four in Paris, including the Jardin des Plantes in the 5th arrondissement. (métro Place Monge).
+The MNHN comprises fourteen sites throughout France with four in Paris, including the Jardin des Plantes in the 5th arrondissement (métro Place Monge).

-The herbarium of the museum, referred to by code P, includes a large number of important collections amongst its 8 000 000 plant specimens.
+The herbarium of the MNHN, referred to by code P, includes a large number of important collections amongst its 8 000 000 plant specimens.
 The historical collections incorporated into the herbarium, each with its P prefix, include those of Jean-Baptiste de Lamarck (P-LA) René Louiche Desfontaines (P-Desf.), Joseph Pitton de Tournefort and Charles Plumier (P-TRF).
 The designation at CITES is FR 75A.
-It publishes the botanical periodical Adansonia and journals on the flora of New Caledonia, Madagascar and Comoro Islands, Cambodia, Laos and Vietnam, Cameroon, and Gabon.
+It publishes the botanical periodical Adansonia and journals on the flora of New Caledonia, Madagascar, Comoro Islands, Cambodia, Laos, Vietnam, Cameroon, and Gabon.

 The Musée de l'Homme is also in Paris, in the 16th arrondissement (métro Trocadéro).
-It houses displays in ethnography and physical anthropology, including artifacts, fossils, and other objects.
+It houses displays in ethnography and physical anthropology, including artefacts, fossils, and other objects.